Frequently Asked Questions

 Children who move into Oregon any time after birth are not currently included in OCID.
 If an Oregon-born child moves out of the state, OCID captures that information if a public school record includes this information.

-Are all of Oregon’s public school students in OCID?
+Are all of Oregon’s K-12 students in OCID?

 We estimate that OCID currently contains about 75% of Oregon’s children currently enrolled in the state’s public schools.
-The OCID population currently only includes children born in Oregon from 2001 onwards, which means that the oldest students in OCID are currently in 10th grade.
-As the OCID birth cohort gets older, our data will include 11th and 12th graders.
+The OCID population currently includes children born in Oregon from 2001 onwards, which means that the oldest students in OCID are currently in 11th grade.
+As the OCID birth cohort gets older, the Dashboard will include 12th graders.

 Does OCID adequately represent the diversity of the Oregon’s public school population?